manzato/chess2vid/README.md

 Given rendering takes a lot of time, you can run the rendering in different machines, dividing the workload.
 Let's assume a complete game requires about 2000 frames and we have 3 computers, we could run the following:

 In computer #1
-`poetry run chess2vid --input-game my-game.pgn --save-blender my-game.blend --output-path ./my-game-frames --render-frames 1:700`
+`poetry run chess2vid --input-game my-game.pgn --output-path ./my-game-frames --render-frames 1:700`

 In computer #2
-`poetry run chess2vid --input-game my-game.pgn --save-blender my-game.blend --output-path ./my-game-frames --render-frames 701:1400`
+`poetry run chess2vid --input-game my-game.pgn --output-path ./my-game-frames --render-frames 701:1400`

 In computer #3
-`poetry run chess2vid --input-game my-game.pgn --save-blender my-game.blend --output-path ./my-game-frames --render-frames 1401:`
+`poetry run chess2vid --input-game my-game.pgn --output-path ./my-game-frames --render-frames 1401:`

 Then we can merge the resulting frames in a single path and generate the video